alustan/alustan/README.md

 ```
 - the **control cluster** can be made to sync `infrastructure` directory which is basically `Terraform` custom resources

+> For the `control-cluster` add `environment: "control"` into argocd cluster secret this will ensure that the control cluster only syncs infrastructure resources and not application resources due to the design of the project.

+> **however if you wish to deploy any application to the conttrol cluster just specify `environment:control` in the `app manifest` and ensure the control cluster points to the manifest in git**

-- Each bootstrapped cluster can sync it's specific application `environment` thereby ensuring that each cluster `reconciles` it self aside that done by the control cluster, in addition also reconciles it's dependent applications
+- Each bootstrapped cluster can sync it's specific  `environment` thereby ensuring that each cluster `reconciles` it self aside that done by the control cluster, in addition also reconciles it's dependent applications

 ## Existing argocd cluster configuration